Missionaries in Africa

 Dr. David Livingstone

 One of the best-known of these missionaries is Dr. David Livingstone.
-He was mostly focused on finding a path to and through the interior of Africa, opening the way for legitimate commerce—undercutting the slave trade.[1]
-This also allowed for other missionaries to follow in the villages he visited along the way.[2]
-Besides three great missionary journeys, Dr. Livingstone wrote books and traveled around England, speaking about Africa and the need for missions there, which raised awareness and influenced many after him to reach the continent with the Gospel.[3]
+He focused on finding a path to and through the interior of Africa.
+This opened the way for legitimate commerce, which helped undercut the slave trade.[1]
+This also allowed other missionaries to follow in the villages he visited along the way.[2]
+Livingstone’s cross cultural approach bridged divides between European and African communities.
+He recognized the importance of understanding local languages and customs.
+This helped him connect meaningfully with the people he served.

 Mary Slessor

-Mary Slessor answered that challenge and continued doing missions work in Africa after Livingstone died.
-She lived and worked in places no European had been before; she stayed with the Okoyong and Efik people for 15 years, learning their languages, resolving disputes and fighting to end superstitious practices like twin killing.
-“Mighty Mary” earned their respect and love, so she could spread the Gospel to places no other missionary could have.[4]
+Mary Slessor answered that challenge and continued missions work in Africa after Livingstone died.
+She lived and worked in places no European had been before.
+She stayed with the Okoyong and Efik people for 15 years.
+During this long term commitment, she invested deeply in understanding the community.
+She learned their languages, resolving disputes and fighting to end superstitious practices like twin killing.

 Lott Carey

-Another missionary to Africa was Lott Carey, the first African American missionary there.
-Years earlier, he was so moved by the story of Nicodemus, he went to night school to learn how to read it for himself.
-There, he also studied the Bible and felt a pull toward missions.
-Before he left for West Africa, Carey said, “It may be that I shall behold you no more on this side of the grave, but I feel bound to labor for my brothers.”
+Before he left for West Africa, Carey said, “It may be that I shall behold you no more on this side of the grave.
+But I feel bound to labor for my brothers.”
 He went on to establish a church and several schools in Monrovia, Liberia.[5]
+His efforts brought the Good News to communities eager for both education and spiritual guidance.

 Learn more about GFA’s missionaries in Africa